JuliaActors/YAActL.jl/docs/src/usage.md

 We pass the behavior function and its arguments (an empty `StackNode` but without the last `msg` argument!) to the actor.

-Over the returned link we can `send!` messages to it, change its behaviors with `become!` or `stop!` it.
+Over the returned link we can `send!` messages to it.

 ```@docs
 Actor